 In the old days, a 25-year watch was the traditional and only recognition of significant length of service.
 People move on far more frequently these days, and should be recognized for serving shorter periods of time.

 Some may believe that recognizing employees for their time served only emphasizes quantity rather than quality – the chair warmers rather than the achievers.
 However, the fact is that any significant length of service represents a major investment by an employee from their life.
 This choice of investment is something to be valued, especially when there is a comparatively high employee ‘churn’ (and cost of turnover) these days compared with the past.

 Service awards are traditionally an HR-initiated activity.
 But if HR are slow to act, the PR branch could easily set them up, as I did.
+If you read my articles and my ebook on how to set up an employee service award program, you will find this activity heartwarming.
 As these programs have a high communication component, they are an area for the public relations branch to play a significant role.

 In addition to gifts of a tangible value, many other acts of recognition can be accorded to employees for length of service.
 Some of these are outlined in the list below, which is the actual list used by the engineering company in its employee service recognition program.
 This type of list should be communicated to all employees so that they readily understand and expect certain actions to recognize their service milestones.
 The list is shown below as a helpful guide.

 Most of these acts are low cost or no cost.
 The sheer act of recognition itself often has the most impact – the fact that the employer has remembered and has acted to celebrate the employee’s length of service.